-Below are the list of herbal plants that underwent in clinical studies by the Department of Health through its Traditional Health Program as an alternative conventional medicine.
+Listed below are the 10 Herbal Medicines that is approved by the Department of Health through its Traditional Health Program.

 1.)
 Lagundi (Vitex negundo L.)